 - 12.1 A competitor shall be allowed one firearm malfunction not attributable to the competitor on each round without penalty.
-If the firearm can no longer function safely then the competitor has two minutes to obtain a replacement firearm other than any being used by the remaining competitors in the squad with the exception of Sporting Clays.
+If the firearm can no longer function safely then the competitor has two minutes to obtain a replacement firearm. other than any being used by the remaining competitors in the squad with the exception of Sporting Clays.
 If the competitor cannot make use of another firearm, the competitor may, at the discretion of the Referee leave the squad and appeal to the Shoot Director to continue the remainder of the round in another squad.
-In Sporting Clays a firearm from a fellow squad member can be used.
+In Sporting Clays, a firearm from a fellow squad member can be used.
 Each malfunction shall be scored on the score sheet as 'M' at the time that the incident occurred.
 This letter will be placed at the scoring point on the score sheet.
-On the second and any subsequent malfunction during a round the Referee shall call: - 12.1.1 'Lost' for a single target. - 12.1.2 'Lost' and 'no target for a report pair. - 12.1.3 'Lost' and 'lost' for a simultaneous or Rafale pair.
+On the second and any subsequent malfunction during a round the Referee shall call: - 12.1.1 'Lost' for a single target. - 12.1.2 'Repeat the pair, second shot only to score' for Report pairs. - 12.1.3 'Lost' and 'lost' for a Simultaneous or Rafale pair if no shots are fired at the targets. - 12.2 In the case of a malfunction and the competitor opens the firearm or alters any mechanism in any way on any occasion, before the Referee has examined the firearm, the call shall be. - 12.2.1 'Lost' for a single target. - 12.2.2 'Repeat the pair, second shot only to score' for Report pairs. - 12.2.3 'Lost' and 'lost' for a Simultaneous or Rafale pair if no shots are fired at the targets.

-- 12.2 In the case of a malfunction and the competitor opens the firearm or alters any mechanism in any way on any occasion, before the Referee has examined the firearm, the call shall be. - 12.2.1 'Lost' for a single target. - 12.2.2 'Lost' and 'no target for a report pair. - 12.2.3 'Lost' and 'lost' for a simultaneous or Rafale pair. - 12.3 If the competitor has accidentally fired the firearm for any reason after the call for the target has been made and does not attempt to engage the target with the remaining shot.
-The call shall be. - 12.3.1 'Lost' for a single target. - 12.3.2 'Lost' and 'no target for a report pair. - 12.3.3 'Lost' and 'lost' for a simultaneous or Rafale pair. - 12.4 Interchanging firearms between competitors during the round is not permitted other than for a firearm malfunction. - 12.5 The configuration of the firearm cannot be changed during the round of 25 targets (e.g. chokes, stock).
+- 12.3 If the competitor has accidentally fired the firearm for any reason after the call for the target has been made and does not attempt to engage the target with the remaining shot.
+The call shall be. - 12.3.1 'Lost' for a single target. - 12.3.2 'Repeat the pair, second shot only to score' for Report pairs. - 12.3.3 'Lost' and 'lost' for a Simultaneous or Rafale pair if no shots are fired at the targets. - 12.4 Interchanging firearms between competitors during the round is permitted, if agreed upon by the Shoot Director, prior to competition starting or for a firearm malfunction. - 12.5 The configuration of the firearm cannot be changed during the round of 25 targets.
+Exception: Chokes can be changed between sporting stands as long as the change does not impact the shooting of other competitors.